-- (1) Amount represents the vesting of outstanding restricted stock, stock units and/or service-based LTIP Units.
-These LTIP Units do not realize their full economic value until certain conditions are met as described on page 41 of this Proxy Statement and such conditions have been met. - (2) Represents the accelerated determination of the vesting of the performance-based LTIP Units in accordance with the terms of the LTIP and the applicable award agreements.
-See page 51 of this Proxy Statement. - (3) Includes a termination of the executive's employment for good reason. - (4) Upon disability, the executive will generally receive \$20,000 monthly until his return to employment. - (5) Amount represents the estimated value of continuing welfare benefits for 36 months after December 31, 2010.
+- (1) Amount represents the vesting of outstanding stock units. - (2) Represents the accelerated determination of the vesting of the performance-based LTIP Units in accordance with the terms of the LTIP and the applicable award agreements.
+See page 50 of this Proxy Statement. - (3) Includes a termination of the executive's employment for good reason. - (4) Upon disability, the executive will generally receive \$20,000 monthly until his return to employment. - (5) Amount represents the estimated value of continuing welfare benefits for 36 months after December 31, 2011.